Australian Air League: History

-However, the Australian Air League has continued.
-There are around 76 active Squadrons and more squadrons continue to open.
+However, the Australian Air League has continued with 41 active Squadrons across Australia in 2025.
 The founders of the Australian Air League saw the prosperous future for aviation and the Australian Air League has become part of that future being recognised in the aviation industry and Armed Services as the primary school of aviation.
 Over the years it has been held in high respect by the leaders of the Nation and from early stages of our history, Governors General of Australia have been Patron-In-Chief of the Australian Air League.

 On 21 April 2009, the Civil Aviation Safety Authority granted the Australian Air League official use of the Australian Civil Aviation Ensign to recognise the organisation's significant contribution to aviation in Australia.
-The Australian Air League paraded and flew the flag at the organisation's 75th Anniversary Review in Sydney on 26 September 2009.
+The Australian Air League paraded and flew the flag at the organisation's 75th Anniversary Review at Parramatta Stadium in Sydney on 26 September 2009.
 It is the first time the honour of flying the flag has ever been granted to any other organisation outside of the Civil Aviation Safety Authority's jurisdiction.

+The Australian Air League has also been twice honoured with Freedom of Entry, in 1994 and 2022 respectively.
+The City of Sydney granted the Freedom of Entry in October 1994 upon the whole organisation as a mark of the close relationship with the City and marking the League's 60th anniversary.
+The City of Liverpool granted Freedom of Entry in July 2022 upon Moorebank Squadron marking 60 years in the Liverpool community and included a formation flypast of aircraft from the League's NSW Air Activities Centre.

 Today the Australian Air League Inc. is an independent organisation and is not associated with, or sponsored by, any religious, military or other organisation.
 It is completely self-governing and self-supporting.

 Volunteer Support

 As a not for profit organisation, the Australian Air League relies on the help of a network of volunteers to carry out the various tasks which need to be fulfilled in order for the organisation to exist.

-Coming from a wide range of backgrounds, these volunteers bring a variety of different skills to the League and contribute as either an associate or League member, from where then can play a vital role in the operation of various levels of the league.